Updated February 2026

-Our pick: Vera Health earned the top ranking for its clinical accuracy and transparent evidence citations.
+Our pick: Vera Health earned the top ranking for its clinical accuracy and transparent evidence citations, but teams with different workflow constraints may prioritize other tools.

 Read the review

-Ranked by weighted score across clinical accuracy, evidence quality, EHR integration, workflow fit, and value.
+Ranked using one editorial framework across clinical accuracy, evidence quality, EHR integration, workflow fit, and value.

 1Top Pick